Transaction Retry Architecture With Retry Coordinator

 Overview

 StackSaga uses the Murmur3 consistent hashing algorithm to assign every transaction to a deterministic position in a 64-bit token ring.
-This token is computed when the transaction is initialised (by any orchestrator) and stored alongside the transaction record in the database, together with the cluster name and region of the originating Orchestrator.
-The retry subsystem uses this stored token, cluster, and region to determine which orchestrator instance is responsible for retrying a given transaction at any point in time.
+This token is computed when the transaction is initialised (by any Orchestrator) and stored alongside the transaction record in the database, together with the cluster name and region of the originating Orchestrator.
+The retry subsystem uses this stored token, cluster, and region to determine which Orchestrator instance is responsible for retrying a given transaction at any point in time.

 The full token space spans from \(-2^{63}\) to \(2^{63}-1\):